DavidKocman36/MC-Player-Messages/README.md

 The `%entity%` placeholder only can be used in death messages and holds the name of the entity that killed the player.
 Both placeholders also can be used in one string at the same time.

+Chat color can also be altered with `'&'` and respective color code.
+For example, `&c` makes the text red.

 ```
 join-messages:
-    - 'The mighty %player% just arrived!'
+    - 'The mighty %player% just &carrived!'

 death-messages:
     - 'The mighty %player% was killed by %entity%'